lmarcelli/minieuso_cpu/docs/code_organisation.rst

   * ``log.cpp`` - logging
   * ``log.h``

-* ``data_format/`` : the header files describing the data format from Zynq and the CPU

-  * ``data_format.h`` - CPU data files
-  * ``pdmdata.h`` - structures defined in the Zynq board software

-This is just intended to give an overview and further details will be provided in the class documentation.
+This is just intended to give an overview and further details are be provided in the class documentation under development.